 A FEW FORCEFUL, DEEP, SLOW BREATHS

 It’s not something that I’ve tried much, but quite a few meditation teachers seem to recommend taking some deep, controlled, and conscious breathing as a means of battling off drowsiness.
-Some recommend doing some from among the ***** family of technical Indian pranayama breathing practices, some of which can be remarkably energizing, but which take specialized training to learn how to do correctly.
+Some recommend doing some from among family of technical Indian pranayama breathing practices.
+Some of these can be remarkably energizing, but can take specialized training to learn how to do correctly.

 We can also do some more simple deep breathing practices.
 These can start with a deep inhalation through the nose, and then holding the inbreath as long as we can.
 We then breathe out slowly, forcefully, and completely through the mouth, perhaps through pursed the lips.
 Exhaling is a form of letting go, relaxing, and energy sinking.
 So, since we are trying to wake up, we instead emphasize the stimulating power of the inbreath and energy rising in the body.
 We repeat this exercise until sleepiness fades away.